Christian Li will be performing several dates on a short tour across the country as his UK debut

 Cheltenham Music Festival is part of the wider banner of Cheltenham Festivals: a series of four festivals, Jazz, Music, Science and Literature, which seek to create programmes which give the audience the opportunity to discover new and interesting works and are accompanied by extensive education programmes.
 The Cheltenham Music Festival is amongst the country’s oldest festivals, having been founded in 1945.

-Tickets for each of the above concerts can be found on each of the relevant websites.
-Please note that booking for the Wellington College concert does not open until the end of April.
+Tickets for each of the above concerts are now available and can be found on each of the relevant websites.

 Don’t forget that you can re-live Christian’s captivating performance at the Geneva 2018 Junior Finals online here.